Last Updated on April 2, 2021 by Jim Ferri

 Even on a short visit, you’ll find many things to do in Coimbra.
 I came for an overnight stay and quickly found myself smitten by its broad pedestrian streets, narrow alleys, and stairways running up and down its hillsides.
 It’s a great town to stroll about for a few hours.

-Wanting to make the most of my time after I arrived, I went straight to the local tourist office and asked about the yellow hop-on-hop-off bus I had seen on the way from the station.
+Wanting to make the most of my day trip from Lisbon, after I arrived I went straight to the local tourist office and asked about the yellow hop-on-hop-off bus I had seen on the way from the station.
 It was right across the little square next to the office, I was told, and would be leaving in two minutes.
 I ran out the door, only to see it pull away ahead of schedule.

 My walk of discovery on my day trip from Lisbon began when I crossed the plaza near the tourist office and found numerous cafes, restaurants and pastry shops, all filled with people enjoying their morning coffee.
 The street was tiled with designs reminiscent of Lisbon’s grand avenues, but without the crowds of tourists.
 Sizeable old-style street lamps hung from the buildings.